microprediction/microprediction/README.md

 # microprediction

 Greetings.

-I've joined Crunch per the [announcement](https://www.linkedin.com/posts/crunchlabhq_crunch-lab-announces-appointment-of-dr-peter-activity-7237219067655254016-ucn1?utm_source=share&utm_medium=member_desktop).
+Here's my [home page](https://github.com/microprediction/home).
+I work at CrunchDAO per the [announcement](https://www.linkedin.com/posts/crunchlabhq_crunch-lab-announces-appointment-of-dr-peter-activity-7237219067655254016-ucn1?utm_source=share&utm_medium=member_desktop) and I'm trying to figure out how you can launch an algorithm that makes you and your descandants money forever.

 ### Can I help you?